lawrennd/qig-code/backlog/features/2025-12-08_bch-duhamel-implementation.md

 - Empirical tests show ~14x relative error in BCH identity
 - Current implementation uses numerical integration, not BCH formulas
 - Backlog task created to track investigation

+### 2025-12-08 (later)
+- Implemented spectral/BCH Duhamel kernel `duhamel_derivative_spectral` in `qig.duhamel`
+  and wired it into `QuantumExponentialFamily.rho_derivative` as `method='duhamel_spectral'`.
+- Added regression tests comparing spectral vs quadrature Duhamel and both vs finite differences (`TestRhoDerivativeNumerical` in `tests/test_pair_exponential_family.py`).
+- Updated API docs (`docs/source/api/duhamel.rst`, `docs/source/api/exponential_family.rst`)
+  to explain quadrature vs spectral Duhamel and how this realises the Lie-closure/BCH story.
+- Expanded theory docs (`docs/source/theory/quantum_exponential_families.rst`) with an explanation of why Duhamel integrals appear, and how our Lie-closed exponential-family viewpoint repackages the Kubo–Mori structure as a finite-dimensional kernel
+  \(K_\rho = f(\mathrm{ad}_H)\) rather than dropping it.
+- Adjusted the origin paper (`the-inaccessible-game-origin.tex`) to weaken the over-strong claim that the Duhamel term simply “produces the commutator form”, clarifying that the commutator comes from categorical unitarity and that the Duhamel/BKM kernel is encoded rather than discarded.